Behappy123/market-maker/README.md

 BitMEX Market Maker
 ===================

+**Special Note**: Jan 28, 2015: This version of the market maker is in beta and will only work against the Testnet API.
+Use the tag `v1-nobulk` if you need to place orders on BitMEX.com.

-This is a sample market making bot for use with [BitMEX](https://testnet.bitmex.com).
+This is a sample market making bot for use with [BitMEX](https://www.bitmex.com).

 It is free to use and modify for your own strategies.
 It provides the following: